dome/dex-v3/Whitepaper.md

 ##### **1.2 Vision**

 CO2eDEX aims to become the premier DEX on CO2e Smartchain, offering a platform where users can seamlessly trade dog-themed tokens and other cryptocurrencies.
-Our vision is to empower the community by providing robust governance through $BONE, our governance and utility token, while using $DOGSWAP as the native token to fuel platform operations.
+Our vision is to empower the community by providing robust governance through $CO2DEX, our governance and utility token, while using $DOGSWAP as the native token to fuel platform operations.
 CO2eDEX seeks to create a secure, accessible, and community-driven ecosystem that enhances the DeFi experience.

 ---